Student Health and Property Insurance

 Can Potomac State students purchase health insurance through WVU?

-No. Potomac students do not need to complete the insurance waiver listed on the WVU Student Insurance site and they are not able to purchase the Aetna health insurance offered by WVU.
+No. PSC students do not need to complete the insurance waiver listed on the WVU Student Insurance site and they are not able to purchase the Aetna health insurance offered by WVU.